 What Is A Home Server Used For?

-A home server is any computing device that allows you to store data and programs, run security monitoring, backup your files, set up home automation, and much more.
+A home server is used for storing data and programs, running security monitoring, backing up your files, setting up home automation, and much more.
 Having a home server can also provide you with remote access to your data and programs stored on it.